k-bosko/k-bosko.github.io/_posts/2019-09-19-Starbucks-Rewards-Program.md

 > Direct marketing describes the marketer's efforts to directly reach the customer through direct marketing communications (direct mail, e-mail, social media, and similar "personalized" or one-on-one means).
 The direct marketiing effort requires marketers to have a target list of customers that will each receive a marketing message tailored to their needs and interests. --- John A. Davis: "Measuring Marketing", 3d Edition, 2018, Part 8.

-To solve this task, I decided to use customer segmentation using **K-means clustering technique**.
+To solve this task, I performed customer segmentation using **K-means clustering technique**.

 The idea is to divide app users into major groups - those more prone to discounts vs. those more keen on bogos vs. those that are not interested in promotions at all.
 The number of groups was decided at the later stage depending on the actual patterns in the final dataset.

 ## 1.4.
 Metrics

 The critical decision in customer segmentation task is to choose the optimal number of segments.
-The problem is that unsupervised machine learning doesn't have clearly defined benchmark metrics for model performance evaluation on par with supervised ML (e.g. accuracy score, f1-score, AUC, etc.).
-Instead there is a number of heuristics that aid analysts during decision-making process, but which ultimately doesn't say anything whether the modeling results are good or bad.
-For k-means clustering, these heuristics are elbow curve method and silouhette score for deciding upon optimal number of clusters (see section 4.4. for more details).
+The problem  with unsupervised machine learning is that it doesn't have clearly defined benchmark metrics for model performance evaluation on par with supervised ML (e.g. accuracy score, f1-score, AUC, etc.).
+Instead there is a number of heuristics that aid analysts during decision-making process, but which ultimately don't say anything whether the modeling results are good or bad.
+For k-means clustering, these heuristics are elbow curve method and silouhette score for deciding upon optimal number of clusters (see section 5.1. for more details).

 To evaluate the segmentation results, I relied on the following marketing metrics[^ft2]:
   * **Response Rate (RR)** - the percentage of customers who viewed an offer relative to the number of customers that received the offer
   * **Conversion Rage (CVR)** - the percentage of customers who completed an offer relative to the number of customers who viewed an offer

-These two marketing metrics helps marketers to improve efficiency and reduce costs of marketing campaign.
-The response rate tells how many customers are interested in offers, while the conversion rates shows whether the offers sent were attractive enough to complete them.
+These two marketing metrics help marketers improve efficiency and reduce costs of a marketing campaign.
+The response rate tells how many customers are interested in offers, while the conversion rates show whether the offers sent were attractive enough to complete them.

-By calculating each customer's RR and CVR for all bogos, discounts and informational offers sent to him/her, I was able to evaluate the resulting segments in alignment with the project's task, i.e. identify target audience for each promotion type.
+By calculating each customer's RR and CVR for all bogos, discounts and informational offers sent to him/her, I was able to evaluate the resulting segments in alignment with the project's task, i.e. identify target audience for each offer type.

-# 2. Methodology
+# 2. Data Munging

 ## 2.1.
-Data Preprocessing
+Data Cleaning

-Similar to most data science tasks, the data cleaning and preprocessing consumed the most amount of time when I worked on this project.
+Similar to most data science tasks, the data cleaning and munging consumed the most amount of time when I worked on this project.

 The first step was to combine the three datasets (portfolio, profile, transactions) into one final dataset.
 Because the project's goal was to identify the customer segments based on their engagement with promotional offers, I decided to aggregate data at the level of each customer.
 However, before that was possible I needed to reorganize transactions data which was rather messy.
 In the following I describe the major challenge confronted here.

 **Correcting Offers Completed and Offers Viewed**

-The particular challenge here was that event log doesn't take into account user behavior when tracking completed offers.
-As it is now, the app marks offers as completed when they satisfy the offer criteria (expiration date and amount to be spent).
-This means that users might earn rewards even when they haven't viewed an offer.
-Similarly, the viewed offers as recorded in the event log don't take timing into consideration, which results into a situation when a user viewed an offer after it expired.
-As a result, the completed and viewed offers as they are recorded in the event log don't reflect the actual campaign's effect and the overall campaign results will be distorted.
+The particular challenge with event log data was that it didn't take into account the particular sequence of user's interactions with offers.
+Thus, the app marked offers as completed when they satisfied offer criteria (expiration date and amount to be spent).
+This means that users might have earned rewards even when they didn't view an offer.
+Similarly, the offers viewed didn't take timing into consideration, which resulted into a situation when offer was counted as viewed even if a user viewed an offer after it expired.
+As a result, the completed and viewed offers as they were recorded in the event log didn't reflect the actual campaign's effect and the overall campaign results were distorted.

 To address this problem, I identified which offers were viewed during the offer time window (before expiration date) and which offers were completed after viewing and before expiration date.
 These were separated from offers that were incorrectly attributed as completed or viewed.
 Both CVR and RR metrics reported here are based on the corrected values.